 Fast-forward to years later: UC-IMC is now an internationally recognized model for how a local community media center can be used by residents to transform and empower their community, changing policy and lives.
 And although the UC-IMC is still a crucial part of the IndyMedia network, our work has changed and grown.
 If the founders of the UC-IMC disappeared after that fateful meeting ten years ago, and just returned to Urbana, would they believe our 30,000 sq. ft.
 Community Media & Arts Center?
 Could they even dream of operating a community radio station, media training facility, performance venue, public access computer center, computer help desk, and art gallery and studios?
-Would they believe the incredible success of Books to Prisoners, who mailed their 50,000th (and then some) book this year?
-What would they think about the Bike Project, which has recycled thousands of bicycles back into our community?
+Would they believe the incredible success of Books to Prisoners, who mailed have mailed more than 150,000 books since 2004?
 What about ODDmusic, with their weird Udderbots?
 Or the IndyMedia Arts Lab, giving low-income kids the multimedia camp experience of a lifetime!

 The truth is that we've outgrown our humble beginnings to become not just a local landmark, but a national model for community media projects.
 To say that the IMC made tangible the dreams of local residents wouldn't be an understatement: in ten years, we've created an incredible history, a rap sheet of unique successes making our necessity in this community unassailable.
 I was talking to activist and IMC member Martell Miller today, and he described the importance of being proactive: "If I see smoke coming out of out neighbor's house, I'm gonna go over there and see what's going on-I'm not gonna wait till I see flames coming out the top of the house to call the fire department!"
 This illustrates one of the best characteristics of the IMC: it gives us the tools to take action now, to create the world we want to live in now, rather than waiting for it to be handed to us.